sentry-demos/component_to_dsn_mux/README.md

-# Sentry Tag Name To DSN Multiplexer
+# Component to DSN Multiplexer

-This repository contains a Sentry Relay Proxy written in Go.
-The proxy forwards requests to Sentry, dynamically routing them based on the specified component tags.
+### IMPORTANT NOTE: This is a code sample, not a supported product, use at your own risk.

+## Description

 ## Table of Contents